kivkivov/Celeste-Superdash-Resources/basics.md

 **Longer dash length**
 - Allows you to input a wallbounce or hyper/super much later than normal
-- The length of a dash can greatly increase if you have lots of speed, but the dash always lasts the same duration.
+- The length of your dash can become even longer at high speeds, but the dash always lasts the same duration.

-**Ability to curve your dash up to 90 degrees**
+**Ability to curve your dash up to ~90 degrees**
 - Allows you to transfer your speed into any direction
 - If your dash is curved any bit downwards, you keep your speed after your dash ends.